 Residence: Stuart Complex

-Shared Courses: PHL 103 (Introduction to Philosophy) Fall 2014 semester and an interdisciplinary First-Year Seminar during the Spring 2015 semester.
+Shared Courses: PHL 103 (Introduction to Philosophy) & REL 103 (Introduction to Religious and Theological Studies) fall semester and an interdisciplinary First-Year Seminar during the spring semester.

 Graduation Requirements: These courses meet graduation requirements.

 - Teach-Ins on current environmental issues (e.g. Gulf Oil Spill, Land Stewardship & Energy Use, Tsunami Impacts, Resource Extraction Choices)

 - Guest speakers who are environmental leaders from different majors and programs, including UD students, staff, and faculty, plus Dayton community members and experts such as authors Doug Fine and David Suzuki

 - Field trip to nearby Yellow Springs for a guided hike of the Glen Helen and Clifton Gorge nature preserves and a tour of the historic town, straw bale homes, and Young’s Dairy